-Title of trial: Clinical and cost-effectiveness of surgical options for the
+Title of trial: Clinical and cost-effectiveness of surgical options for the management of anterior and/or posterior vaginal wall prolapse: two randomised controlled trials within a Comprehensive Cohort study

-This protocol describes a major multicentre UK trial to establish which type of prolapse surgery results in better prolapse and other outcomes in women who are
+This protocol describes a major multicentre UK trial to establish which type of prolapse surgery results in better prolapse and other outcomes in women who are having prolapse surgery.
+The study is designed to be as simple as possible both for those participating and for those involved in clinical care.